rowangayleschaefer/project_NLP_classification_model/README.md

 <br /><p>

 ### Conclusions:
-Overall, the votingclassifier returned my best model, essentially pulling in the positives of each model it was comprised of.
-However, it made the results and feature importances uch more difficult to interpret.
+Overall, the ensemble of multinomial bayes, random forest, and logistic regression was my best model, essentially pulling in the positives of each model it was comprised of.
+However, it made the results and feature importances much more difficult to interpret.

-VotingClassifier actually performed similarly to my original model (without "giveaway" words removed) so I did actually reach my goal of improving my score back to this standard, without inclusion of common stopwords.

 I looked through posts that the model misclassified and found that many of them dealt with technologies or concepts that are shared by both python and SQL, a noteable mention being regex.
 Other common misclassifications were posts about learning resources/free classes, and general database questions.